-- H1 The proposed project activity not undertaken as a CDM project activity - H2 The proposed project activity (installation of a cogeneration power plant), fired with the same type of biomass but with a different thermal energy efficiency2 (e.g. an efficiency that is common practice in the relevant industry sector) - H3 The generation of heat in an existing cogeneration plant, on-site or nearby the project site, using only fossil fuels - H4 The generation of heat in boilers using the same type of biomass residues - H5 The continuation of heat generation in an existing cogeneration plant, fired with the same type of biomass as in the project activity, and implementation of the project activity, not undertaken as a
+- H1 The proposed project activity not undertaken as a CDM project activity - H2 The proposed project activity (installation of a cogeneration power plant), fired with the same type of biomass but with a different efficiency of heat generation Error!
+Bookmark not defined. (e.g. an efficiency that is common practice in the relevant industry sector) - H3 The generation of heat in an existing cogeneration plant, on-site or nearby the project site, using only fossil fuels - H4 The generation of heat in boilers using the same type of biomass residues - H5 The continuation of heat generation in an existing cogeneration plant, fired with the same type of biomass as in the project activity, and implementation of the project activity, not undertaken as a CDM project activity, at the end of the lifetime of the existing plant - H6 The generation of heat in boilers using fossil fuels - H7 The use of heat from external sources, such as district heat - H8 Other heat generation technologies (e.g. heat pumps or solar energy)